-Western is committed to following the 80-day hiring model outlined by the Office of Personnel Management.
+WAPA is committed to following the 80-day hiring model outlined by the Office of Personnel Management.
 That is, our goal is to be able to make a job offer no later than 80 working days after the vacancy announcement closes.

-When the announcement closes Western's Human Resources staff will review applications, assure all requested documents were submitted, and determine (sometimes with the help of a subject-matter expert or panel) which applicants are "best qualified."
+When the announcement closes WAPA's Human Resources staff will review applications, assure all requested documents were submitted, and determine (sometimes with the help of a subject-matter expert or panel) which applicants are "best qualified."
 Those applicants are forwarded to the selecting official.

-The selecting offical reviews the applications referred and determines which candidates to interview.
+The selecting official reviews the applications referred and determines which candidates to interview.
 Interviews are often done by panel and can be in person or by telephone.
 Sometimes a second interview is held.
 After considering all information available, including reference checks, approvals are obtained and an offer can be made.
 Normally, the unsuccessful candidates are notified by the selecting official or by the HR office, either by telephone or e-mail notification.